Akhil007865678/Newsly/README.md

 **📰 Newsly – AI-Powered News Platform**

 Newsly is a full-stack MERN application that delivers personalized news content using AI-based recommendations.
-Users can read, like, upload, and manage news articles while receiving smart suggestions and ask questions about the Newsly project itself using Newsly AI.
+Users can read, like, upload, and manage news articles while receiving smart suggestions and ask questions about the Newsly news using Newsly AI.

 **🚀 Features**